aijame/aijame.github.io/README.md

 ## 💵 Publication Fee Policy (USDT – TRON Network)

-**AIJAN (AI Journal of Academic Nonsense)** is not a commercial journal.
+**AIJAN (AI Journal of Academic Nonsense)** is not a non-predatory journal (we highly suggest you submit to other journals or ArXiv).
-We believe knowledge, creativity, and rebellion in science should remain open and unpaywalled.
+We believe knowledge, creativity, and rebellion in science should remain open.
-However, maintaining AI reviewers, digital archiving, and platform sustainability requires minimal operational support.
+However, maintaining AI reviewers, digital archiving, and platform sustainability requires financial operations and editors' limited time to review.

 AIJAN follows a **transparent and fair tiered model**, with payments accepted only in **Tether (USDT)** via the **TRON (TRC20)** network: